cielsys/CarND-Advanced-Lane-Lines/writeup.md

 #### Improvements
 There are a few glitches on the project_video - at the bridge crossings, but I ran out of time for improving the pipeline.
-Here are a few ideasthat I would implement to solve those glitches and maybe take on the challenge videos.
+Here are a few ideas that I would implement to solve those glitches and maybe take on the challenge videos.

 * Sanity check the polynomials and radii